 (Except public holidays and unless otherwise notified.)

-The Annual Plan is published in the Adobe Reader format.
-You will need to install the Adobe Reader program on your computer in order to read the Plan.
+The Draft Walkway/Cycleway Strategy 2015 is published in the Adobe Reader format.
+You will need to install the Adobe Reader program on your computer in order to read the Draft Strategy.
 If you do not already have the Adobe Reader installed you can download it from the Adobe website.

 The primary purpose of this information pack is to make residents of Mahanga aware of legislative requirements to upgrade the Water Supply to meet the Drinking Water Standards of New Zealand in order to comply with the Health (Drinking Water) Amendment Act 2007.

 In addition to raisingawareness of the requirement this information pack sets out the main options available to the community and the Council with respect to how the supply might be managed into the future.

 To read the information pack please click here

 Te read the application click on the following links below: